Easy and step by step Gekko Strategy Optimization with Genetic Algorithms

 <gekko_installdir>/web/vue/public/UIconfig.js to 600000.

-Gekkoga Configuration
+Step 2: Gekkoga Configuration

 Gekkoga’s configuration file is located in <gekko_installdir>/config/.
 We will copy the original one to a new one dedicated to our previously customized strategy (MyMACD) and symlink it with the name of the config file we defined in the start.sh script.
-It will make our life easier later when we will have new strats to backtest: we will just need to copy in gekkoga/config one config file with the filename containing the name of the strat used, and update the symbolic link config/config-backtester.js to point on this specific config.file.
+It will make our life easier later when we will have new strategies to backtest: we will just need to copy in gekkoga/config one config file with the filename containing the name of the strat used, and update the symbolic link config/config-backtester.js to point on this specific config.file.

-cp <gekko_installdir>/gekkoga/config/sample-config.js
+cp <gekko_installdir>/gekkoga/config/sample-config.js <gekko_installdir>/gekkoga/config/config-MyMACD-backtester.js

 ln -s